Interacting partially directed self avoiding walk. From phase transition to the geometry of the collapsed phase: Introduction

 \end{remark}

-The determination of the precise asymptotics of the free energy close to $\beta^\mm_c$ brings the IPDSAW into the class of exactly solved models as for instance the pinning/wetting model (see \cite{GIA11}, Chapter 2).
+The determination of the precise asymptotics of the free energy close to $\beta_c$ brings the IPDSAW into a thin class of statistical mechanical models for which the behavior of the free energy close to criticality is well understood.
+This is the case, for instance for the pinning/wetting model (see \cite[Chapter 2]{GIA11}).
 Perturbing such models by adding a weak random component to their interactions is physically relevant (see \cite{DHV92}) and gives rise to complex mathematical issues (see \cite{AS06}).
-For the model of a polymer pinned by a linear interface, the issue of the disorder relevance on the phase transition was controversial until it was settled recently (see \cite{DGLT09} or \cite{GIA11}, Chapters 4 and 5, for a survey).
-For the IPDSAW, a natural manner of introducing the disorder would be to assign an energetic price $\beta+s\xi_{i,j}$ to the self-touching between monomers $i$ and $j$.
+For the model of a polymer pinned by a linear interface, the issue of the disorder relevance on the phase transition was controversial until it was settled recently (see \cite{DGLT09} or \cite[Chapters 4 and 5]{GIA11}, for a survey).
+For the IPDSAW, a natural way of introducing the disorder would be to assign an energetic price $\beta+s\xi_{i,j}$ to the self-touching between monomers $i$ and $j$.
 The mechanism governing the phase transition being quite different from its counterpart in the pinning model, the investigation of the disorder effect is relevant both mathematically and physically.